 - Transcript of graduation from a Mississippi college or university

 Once you have sent in all the necessary documentation and fees, you should receive a Notice to Schedule (NTS) from the National Association of State Boards of Accountancy (NASBA).
 The NTS arrives via the way you indicated, either by email, fax or regular mail.
 Visit the Prometric website to schedule your test or call the Candidate Services Call Center toll-free at 800-580-9648.
 Appear at the test site one hour before your scheduled exam time.
-Your test scores will arrive in the mail.
+Your CPA exam scores will arrive in the mail.

 - Preparing tax returns